-I have read, reviewed and corrected countless Resume/CV and I see these same mistakes.
-It seems job seekers have forgotten that a CV will be read by human and not machines.
+I have read, reviewed and corrected countless Resumes/CV and I see these same mistakes.
+It seems job seekers have forgotten that a CV will be read by humans and not machines.
 When you submit your resume, it goes through a thorough review.
 Machines may have a part to play but the decision comes from recruiters.

 Let’s take a quick look at these mistakes

 As long as there is a vacancy, Resumes will be submitted.
 But you don’t need to tell lies to make your Resume employable.
 Do you know what it takes to have an employable Resume?
 Write your Resume in good faith, and hope for a good outcome.
 Exaggeration in a Resume is a waste of time.
 Be plain and avoid the use of jargon.
 You’re your Resume in written form.